99 Bikes Round the Lake

 Management reserves the right to remove riders from the course if it’s apparent they will not complete the event by 8pm or it is deemed the safety of themselves or others could be compromised.
 Riders must be passed Turangi by 4:30pm.

 Electric bikes are permitted as part of the event and will be timed separately from the non assisted bikes.
 We will not be supplying charging stations around the course.
 All eBikes must start in Start Group 6, you will be allocated to this start group when you register.

 We have made the decision that the minimum age for a child with an accompanying adult (1:1) is 12 years old.
 This decision has been made not only for the safety of your child but also our other participants and in keeping with the NZ Road Code.
 To ride the event alone the child must be 15 or over.

-There are a number of water stops around the lake, plus one at the finish line and 3 on the mountain bike course.
+There are a number of water stops around the lake.

 The total vertical climb for the Round the Lake course is 1650 metres.